open-access-policies/health-tech/_operational_policies/OP-POL-002.md

 **Level 3 - Restricted Access:** Devices with access to ePHI or other Restricted information
 - Maximum security configuration required
-- Must be company-owned devices only
+- Shall be company-owned devices only
 - Advanced MDM with containerization/app wrapping
 - Hardware-based encryption required
 - Continuous compliance monitoring